raghi05/my-ecommerce-shop/README.md

 ## What is this project?

-I built this as my 3rd year college project during summer vacation.
  It's a working e-commerce site where you can actually register, login, browse products, add to cart, and place orders.
 Everything is connected to a real database.

 ---